 Memory Lane is a great place for sky-watching.
 Remember when you could watch for shooting stars, see the Northern Lights and look for the "man-in the moon"?
 Memory Lane Campground is far enough from city lights that you can enjoy seeing the night sky.

-October 7 - Draconids Meteor Shower.
-The Draconids is a minor meteor shower producing only about 10 meteors per hour.
-It is produced by dust grains left behind by comet 21P Giacobini-Zinner, which was first discovered in 1900.
-The Draconids is an unusual shower in that the best viewing is in the early evening instead of early morning like most other showers.
-The shower runs annually from October 6-10 and peaks this year on the the night of the 7th.
-Unfortunately the glare from the nearly full moon will block most of the meteors this year.
-Combined with the low hourly rate it would probably be best to skip this one unless you are really patient.
-Best viewing will be in the early evening from a dark location far away from city lights.
-Meteors will radiate from the constellation Draco, but can appear anywhere in the sky.
+• December 21, 22 - Ursids Meteor Shower.
+The Ursids is a minor meteor shower producing about 5-10 meteors per hour.
+It is produced by dust grains left behind by comet Tuttle, which was first discovered in 1790.
+The shower runs annually from December 17-25.
+It peaks this year on the the night of the 21st and morning of the 22nd.
+The thin, crescent moon will set early in the evening, leaving dark skies for what should be a good show.
+Best viewing will be just after midnight from a dark location far away from city lights.
+Meteors will radiate from the constellation Ursa Minor, but can appear anywhere in the sky.

 Events